dfinity/portal/docs/developer-docs/functionality/ledger/ledger-local-setup.md

 # Ledger Local Setup

+If you are working in a local development environment, i.e with a local replica instead of the public Internet Computer, you can't access the ICP ledger.
+In order to test your application that integrates with the ICP ledger locally, you need to deploy a local ledger canister.
+Howver, this local ledger canister won't have the history and balances of the live ICP ledger.
 Follow the steps below to deploy your copy of the ledger canister to a local replica.

 1. Get a pre-built Ledger canister module and Candid interface files.